StarsoftAnalysis/MediaOrganiser/readme.txt

 *Click an icon of media file you'll insert.
 Then the media insert dialog similar as usual appears.
 Edit information of the media and click insert button.

-Media Organizer was forked from version 1.4.2 of Media File Manager by Atsushi Ueda.
+Media Organiser was forked from version 1.4.2 of Media File Manager by Atsushi Ueda.

 Since the fork, various changes have been made including: